Magnolia 5.6 reached end of life on June 25, 2020. This branch is no longer supported, see End-of-life policy.

 Since the Publishing module is now the default option provided with Magnolia bundles and webapps, see Upgrading to Magnolia 5.6.x: Publishing vs Activation and custom commands before migrating to Magnolia 5.6.

 The Virtual URI mappings subapp, a part of the About app, has been deprecated.
-Virtual URI mappings were so the default virtual URI mappings used in Magnolia modules have been updated as well, see Mapping classes .
+Virtual URI mappings were improved in Magnolia 5.5.6, so the default virtual URI mappings used in Magnolia modules have been updated as well, see Mapping classes .
 Use the Definitions app instead to view the mappings, since mappings can now be configured as YAML files or as nodes in JCR.

 The Google Analytics module has been deprecated and removed from EE bundles.
 The module has modern replacements: Google Universal Visualization Analytics and Marketing Tags (module and app), which together provide the same functionality.
 Another reason for the deprecation of the module is that it used obsolete technology, namely third-party plugins that are no longer actively maintained.